rgrannell1/pin/README.md

 ```bash
 pin edit --bookmarks <path-to-your-bookmarks>
 ```
-to generate an SQL database of bookmarks and edit the folder they are assigned to, and
+to generate an SQL database of bookmarks in `$HOME./pin` and edit the folder they are assigned to, and

 ```bash
 pin merge --bookmarks <path-to-your-bookmarks>